ndlib/dana/README.md

 ---

+## 🚀 Quick Download

+If you just want to download the framework files without cloning the repository:

+1. Go to the **[Latest Release](../../releases/latest)** page (or click **Releases** on the right sidebar of this page).
+2. Under the **Assets** header click on each of the files to download them:
+3. Open the downloaded files on your computer to get started!

+> 💡 *Note: You do not need to download the "Source code" ZIP files unless you intend to modify the underlying code.*

+---

 ## Note:

 I was inspired by Joshua Lambert’s project at Missouri State University.
 Please consider his program as an alternative if this framework does not work for you: